-Figure 4 Ownership Voucher Chain
+Ownership Voucher

 The signatures in the Ownership Voucher create a chain of trust from the manufacturer to the Owner.
-The Device is preprovisioned (e.g., in the Device Initialize Protocol (DI)) with a crypto-hash of A.PublicKey, which it can verify against A.PublicKey in the Ownership Voucher header transmitted in the TO2 protocol.
+The Device is pre-provisioned (e.g., in the Device Initialize Protocol (DI)) with a crypto-hash of A.PublicKey, which it can verify against A.PublicKey in the Ownership Voucher header transmitted in the TO2 protocol.
 The owner can prove his connection with the Ownership Voucher (and thus his right to take ownership of the Device) by proving its ownership of D.PrivateKey.
-It can do this by signing a nonce, and the signature may be verified using D.PublicKey from the Ownership Voucher.
+It can do this by signing a nonce (sometimes called a challenge), and the signature may be verified using D.PublicKey from the Ownership Voucher.